For Patients & Caregivers

 In a rodent model of postmenopausal bone loss, effects with dietary coral calcium were comparable to a calcium carbonate control (9).
 A few animal studies have been conducted with coral calcium hydride, a hydrogen-rich form of coral calcium considered to have increased antioxidant potential.
 In obese rodents, it prevented fatty liver disease (10).

 Limited studies suggest that calcium of coral origin is better absorbed in the intestine than calcium from other sources, and thought to be due to the 2:1 calcium:magnesium ratio that occurs naturally in coral (3).
-Claims of coral calcium’s ability to maintain a proper pH balance in the human body are unsubstantiated.
+Claims that it can maintain a proper pH balance in the human body are unsubstantiated.

-There is no evidence of anticancer properties of coral calcium.
-Oral coral calcium supplements should not be confused with the coral matrix used in surgery and bone grafting.
+There is no evidence that coral calcium has anticancer properties, and the oral supplements should not be confused with the coral matrix used in surgery and bone grafting.

 For more information on calcium supplementation, please read our monograph on calcium.